-The Medical Services Commission (MSC) manages the Medical Services Plan (MSP) on behalf of the Government of British Columbia in accordance with the Medicare Protection Act and Regulations.
+The Medical Services Commission manages the Medical Services Plan (MSP) on behalf of the Government of British Columbia in accordance with the Medicare Protection Act and Regulations.

-The MSC is a nine-member statutory body made up of three representatives from Government, three representatives from the Doctors of BC (DOBC) and three members from the public jointly nominated by the DOBC and Government to represent MSP beneficiaries.
+The commission is a nine-member statutory body made up of three representatives from government, three representatives from the Doctors of BC and three members from the public.
+The public members are nominated by the Doctors of BC and government to represent MSP beneficiaries.
 This unique partnership ensures government, doctors and B.C. residents all have a voice in the administration of MSP.
-Current members of the MSC are listed in the Directory of Agencies on the Crown Agencies and Board Resourcing Office web site.
+Current members of the commission are listed in the Directory of Agencies on the Crown Agencies and Board Resourcing Office web site.

-To facilitate reasonable access throughout B.C. to quality medical care, health care and diagnostic facility services for B.C. residents under MSP.
+To facilitate reasonable access throughout B.C. to quality medical care, health care and diagnostic facility services for B.C. residents under the Medical Services Plan.

-The responsibilities of the MSC are two-fold: to ensure that all B.C. residents have reasonable access to medical care and to manage the provision and payment of medical services in an effective and cost-efficient manner.
+The responsibilities of the Medical Services Commission are two-fold: to ensure that all B.C. residents have reasonable access to medical care; and to manage the provision and payment of medical services in an effective and cost-efficient manner.

 The commission oversees a budget of more than $2.5 billion.
 About 99 per cent of these funds go directly for payment of medical and supplementary health-care services insured under the Medical Services Plan (MSP).
 The other one per cent covers administrative and operational costs of MSP, including salaries of MSP employees.

-A number of committees assist the MSC in the management of the Medical Services Plan (MSP).
-Recommendations of advisory committees are not binding; the MSC retains the authority to make final decisions.
-Learn more about each of these committees and how they assist the MSC.
+A number of committees assist the Medical Services Commission in the management of the Medical Services Plan.
+Recommendations of advisory committees are not binding; the commission retains the authority to make final decisions.
+Learn more about each of these committees and how they assist the commission.